spatialthoughts/qgis-tutorials/source/docs/nearest_neighbor_analysis.rst

 .. image:: /static/nearest_neighbor_analysis/images/10.png
    :align: center

-11. You will the the CSV file loaded as a table.
+11. You will see the CSV file loaded as a table.
 Right-click on the table layer and select :guilabel:`Open Attribute Table`.

 .. image:: /static/nearest_neighbor_analysis/images/11.png